 New churches had to be built and old parish boundaries redefined to cater for this sudden boom – and so the parish of St. Peter’s was created from chunks of Morden, Sutton and Carshalton parishes, including the Ravensbury Chapel.
 In 1932, St. George’s Church was opened; the first daughter church of the present Parish of Morden.
 In 1938, the present wooden building was consecrated as a church by the Bishop of Woolwich.

 Development plans in the post war period eventually led to the complex we know today.
-The brick building was original constructed as the hall in 1935.
+The brick building was originally constructed as the hall in 1935.
 Subsequently, the roles of the two buildings were reversed, with the wooden church becoming the hall and the brick building being used for Sunday services.
 A completely new structure, comprising entrance lobby, lounge and kitchen, acts as a link building between the two.
 These buildings were dedicated by the Bishop of Southwark on 22nd June 1976.